Understand your options

 Here are some common mistakes that throw people off course in their retirement planning.
 Knowing these pitfalls should help you steer clear and save more.

-Mistake #1: Failing to take full advantage of retirement savings plans
+Mistake #1: Not taking full advantage of retirement accounts

-If you neglect to invest enough to receive the full company match, you’re leaving money on the table.
+If you don’t contribute enough to receive the full company match, you’re leaving money on the table.

 Mistake #2: Getting out of the market after a downturn

-When the market takes a big hit, you may be tempted to pull out all the stocks in your retirement portfolio, leaving only cash in your accounts.
+When the market takes a big hit, you may be tempted to sell all the investments in your retirement portfolio, leaving only cash in your accounts.
 If you do, you’ll miss the gains if the market turns around.
-You want to keep a good mix of asset classes in your portfolio: stocks, bonds, and cash alternatives.
+Consider keeping a good mix of asset classes in your portfolio: stocks, bonds, and cash alternatives.
 And once a year, you should rebalance to keep your asset allocation on track.

 Mistake #3: Buying too much of your company’s stock